 (An Open Conversation)

-Isla’s talk will discuss the following areas:
+After hearing the initial responses from pupils, Isla’s talk will discuss the following areas:

 - How pornography has developed

-- How it can harm relationships
+- How pornography can harm relationships

 - How pornography can harm our expectations of sex

 - How pornography can lead to a less satisfying sex life

 The conversation then proceeds to explore ideas about consent, communication and intimacy which are predominantly absent in porn and aims to encourage safe, consensual and communicative sex.

 At the beginning and end of the talk Isla asks young people to reflect on the following:

 “We have a choice in life, we can either use people and love things or use things and love people”.